Skip to content

 Grade: A

-Building on its high-end resume, this facility also was awarded a dominant long-term care grade, with a grade of A. Facilities that receive this kind of grade in long-term care tend to provide consistent 24/7 care to ensure residents are kept in good health.
-In addition to assessing the amount of care provided by aids and other staff, we looked at the number of residents vaccinated against pneumonia.
-This nursing home vaccinated 98.765434 percent of its residents.
-Vaccines are vital to keeping patients healthy.
-Clearly, this nursing home is doing something right in this area as it was able to keep its patients out of the hospital.
-Indeed, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low figure.
+Adding to its strong profile, this facility also was given a strong long-term care score, with a score of A. Facilities that do well in this category typically are well-staffed and provide extensive hands on care to residents.
+Once we assessed the volume of care provided by nurses aids and other staff, we next considered the nursing home's vaccination data.
+This facility vaccinated 98.765434 percent of its residents against pneumonia, which is far higher than the average nursing home.
+Clearly, this place is doing something right in this area as it also excelled at keeping its patients out of the hospital.
+Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.

 Short-term Care Quality